 The following Header Parameter Names are reserved with meanings as defined below.
-All the names are short because a core goal of JWSs is for the representations to be compact.
+All the names are short because a core goal of this specification is for the resulting representations using the JWS Compact Serialization to be compact.

-Additional reserved Header Parameter Names MAY be defined via the IANA JSON Web Signature and Encryption Header Parameters registry Section 7.1.
+Additional reserved Header Parameter Names MAY be defined via the IANA JSON Web Signature and Encryption Header Parameters registry Section 9.1.
 As indicated by the common registry, JWSs and JWEs share a common header parameter space; when a parameter is used by both specifications, its usage must be compatible between the specifications.